 For the filling:

-In a food processor: I like making pie crust in the food processor, as the process is straightforward forward, and I never ran into problems with the crust.
+In a food processor: I like making pie crust in the food processor, as the process is straightforward, and I have never encountered any problems with the crust.

 Add water, one tablespoon at a time, until the mixture holds together.